Cooking with Young Children

 They don't need grown ups to fill in and do the dangerous or complicated parts, because there aren't any.

 Baking is great too, but there is still a part that happens behind the scenes.
 At some point the food has to go into an oven or onto a stove, which means that there is still an abstract part to the process.
 We do still bake, and those results tend to be delicious.
 And even if they could not see the entire process, I still believe it is powerful for them to be the makers of the food they eat.

 And of course I like to make books that look pretty.
-So I created this recipe book template that can be kept in the classroom, and sent home to families to share these recipes.
+So I created this recipe book template that can be printed and kept in the classroom.
+It can also be sent home to families to share these recipes.
 You can edit it, to include your recipes, and photos of your students as they cook.
 It can be a lovely keepsake or gift to send to families for any holiday or at the end of year.